Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SetColor/documentation.md

 * _set_

   * Sets what aspect of the input primitives to set the color.
-This can be either the `surface (diffuse) color` or the `mesh wireframe colors`.
+This can be `surface (diffuse) color` or `mesh wireframe colors`.

 * _color_